TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Steps get automatically equipped with an active programming interface for distributed computing (by implementing :class:`ClusterRoutines <tmlib.workflow.api.ClusterRoutines>`) as well as a command line interface (by implementing :class:`CommandLineInterface <tmlib.workflow.cli.CommandLineInterface>`).
 By subclasses these two base classes, you basically have a new step.
 This design makes it easy to develop a new step and plug it into an existing workflow.
 Workflows can further be easily customized by subclassing :class:`WorkflowDependencies <tmlib.workflow.dependencies.WorkflowDependencies>` or any other already implemented workflow *type*, such as :class:`CanonicalWorkflowDependencies <tmlib.workflow.canonical.CanonicalWorkflowDependencies>`.

-The main entry point for a step is :method:`CommandLineInterface.main <tmlib.workflow.cli.CommandLineInterface.main>`, which is accessed by a :class:`WorkflowStepJob <tmlib.workflow.jobs.WorkflowStepJob>` via the step-specific command line interface autogenerated from the `CLI` class derived from `CommandLineInterface <tmlib.workflow.cli.CommandLineInterface>`.
+The main entry point for a step is the ``__main__()`` method of :class:`CommandLineInterface <tmlib.workflow.cli.CommandLineInterface>`, which is accessed by a :class:`WorkflowStepJob <tmlib.workflow.jobs.WorkflowStepJob>` via the step-specific command line interface autogenerated from the `CLI` class derived from :class:`CommandLineInterface <tmlib.workflow.cli.CommandLineInterface>`.

 For more information on how to develop new steps and combine them into workflows, please refer to documentation of the :mod:`tmlib.workflow` package.
-The already implemented steps should also serve as good examples.
+Already implemented steps should further serve as good examples.

 .. note:: Server-side developed *steps* and *workflows* are fully functional and don't require any client-side modifications.
-They will automatically work integrate into the workflow manager of the UI.
+They will automatically integrate into the UI workflow manager.

 .. _developing-data-analysis-tools-backend: